Drlinglong/V3_Mod_Localization_Factory/README_EN.md

 This project is a modular, automated translation workflow based on Python and the Google Gemini API.
 Its core objective is to fully automate the initial "first pass" (from 0 to 1) of mod localization.
 It compresses the traditionally labor-intensive and repetitive work into a few minutes of machine processing, freeing up localizers to focus on the "1 to 100" tasks of proofreading, polishing, and quality assurance.

 ## 2. Core Features

-Our "Galactic Battleship" has undergone multiple iterations and refactoring, and currently possesses the following core features:

 #### **Automated Translation Core**
 * **Powered by Gemini API:** Utilizes a powerful Large Language Model to provide high-quality first-draft translations.